 Group shots are beneficial if you’re selling a jewelry item with numerous variants.
 For instance, if you’re selling a collection of gemstone rings, as pictured above, you can use group shots to tell your shoppers that such particular piece is available in blue topaz, green amethyst, pink rhodolite, green onyx, and more – whatever variations you may have.

 It’s important to note that there are passive shoppers who, even if interested, will not go out of their way to ask you questions, especially since there are other online retailers who can provide them with what they want.
 It’s a great step to make them aware immediately through your photos that you have what they’re looking for.

 In another example below, Elverd Designs used a group shot to show multiple variations and bring attention to the item’s sides and angles.

 The 5 Essential Ring Photography Tips for Beginners

 Welcome to the second installment of PicUp Media’s jewelry-specific how-to guides!
 If you have not read the first installment, click here and read through to learn about the different necklace…

 Aspirational shots are lifestyle photos that show your items in real-life events, milestones, and other artistic manners.

 An aspirational photo is a kind of photography that tells a story by illustrating your item being worn by a person; hence, it can lead to purchases.
-It is fun, entertaining, and show your item in action, which helps shoppers acquire a rich visualization process.
+It is fun, entertaining, and shows your item in action, which helps shoppers acquire a rich visualization process.
 When you present aspirational photos to your target shoppers, it encourages them to aspire to a particular image and imagine what their lives would be like if they wore your jewelry.

 TIP: You can easily showcase aspirational photos by encouraging your existing customers to submit their photos showing how they styled your jewelry.
 User-generated content is said to boost the jewelry conversion rate by 2.4x.
 It’s like hitting two birds with one stone.